mshirlaw/wakatui/README.md

 # WakaTUI

-**Note** This repository is a work in progress.
+**Note:** This repository is a work in progress.
 Many features are incomplete.

 <div align="center">
   <img src="img/ascii-art-text.png" alt="WakaTUI" />